1.2 Veterinarians and Animals

 Animals should experience both a good life and a humane death without unnecessary suffering.

-Veterinarians should use the least stressful techniques necessary for a sound diagnosis and treatment.
+1. Veterinarians should use the least stressful techniques necessary for sound diagnosis and treatment;

-Beyond first aid, veterinarians should only undertake veterinary services where they possess adequate knowledge and abilities: if they do not, veterinarians should refer the case to a veterinarian with the appropriate knowledge and skills.
+2. Beyond first aid, veterinarians should only undertake veterinary services where they possess adequate knowledge and skills.
+If they do not, veterinarians should refer the case to a more experienced colleague;